 Statutory Sentencing Options

-The possible sentences for first degree murder vary widely by state.
+The possible first degree murder sentences vary widely by state.
 In some states, such as Florida, all first degree murder convictions bring either the death penalty or life in prison without the possibility of parole.

 Other states, such as California, use a two tiered sentencing structure: the first being a range of years (often up to life) in prison, and the second either life without the possibility of parole or the death penalty (in states that allow it).
 Which tier of sentence the court hands down typically depends on whether the prosecution can prove any of a host of aggravating factors.